jiglaumihai/Reader/README.md

 	RAM 100

 The reader program will split the text and find the integers and calculate the total.
-The text format should be like in example above: first the text, blank space and after that the numbers.
+The text format must be as in the example above: first the text, blank space and after that the numbers.